-The Importance of Extending Your Addiction Therapy Treatment
+Cognitive-behavioural therapy and the Importance of Extending Treatment

-For many addicts, that first step towards recovering from this life-threatening condition is simply going into rehab.
+Addiction professionals have gained a better understanding of how addiction develops and affects patient’s lives over time.
+For many addicts, the first step towards recovering from this life-threatening condition is simply going into rehab.
 But is one stint in a primary facility enough?
 Because there are several tiers of treatment that addicts can undergo, each giving the addict a greater chance of successfully avoiding relapse.

 It is important to note that although some liken addiction to a disease, it is officially classified as a disorder.
 Such as Bipolar Disorder.
 And unlike diseases, disorders are not “curable” but only treatable.
 Flu is a disease — eventually, the immune system defeats it.
 But as with Bipolar Disorder, Addiction-related disorders are lifelong.
 And so require constant maintenance to keep them in check.

 With this newfound knowledge, they’ve been able to shift their approach to addiction treatment, focusing on therapies that provide addicts the highest chance of long-term recovery.
 Cognitive-behavioural therapy is one of the most successful addiction therapies (CBT).
 If you are battling with addiction or you would like to start a cognitive-behavioural therapy programme, having an understanding of it will help you prepare yourself for what to expect at each step of your recovery.
 We know that addiction can be treated with the correct care at Houghton House Addiction and Mental Health Treatment Centres.
 Should you be interested in learning more about the cognitive-behavioural treatment programme offered to our patients call us today on 011 787 9142.